adgellida/chocolateyautomaticpackages/ReadMe.md

 * aida64extreme
 * bleachbit
 * ccleaner
+* crystaldiskinfo
 * cpu-z
+* daemontoolslite
-* driverbooster - may not function
+* driverbooster - may not function - exclude Beta like fritzing on the next pull
 * fritzing - thanks to purity
 * goodsync
 * kicad - may include download with wget on the next pull